Gchaimke/WorkflowTag/readme.rst

 Installation
 ************

-clone repo
+1.clone repo
-create DB in phpMyadmin
+2.create DB in phpMyadmin
-change file name in folder WorkflowTag/application/config from database_tmp.php to database.php set conncetion to db in file database.php in first run the app creates tables with user: Admin pass: Admin, for security change this password after login
+3.change file name in folder WorkflowTag/application/config from database_tmp.php to database.php
+4.set conncetion to db in file database.php
+5.in first run the app creates tables with user: Admin pass: Admin, for security change this password after login
 *******
 CodeIgniter License
 *******